ray-project/ray/doc/source/dashboard/ray-dashboard.rst

   - Visit `Getting Started <dashboard-getting-started.html>`_ to learn how to start using the Ray dashboard.
   - Visit `Dashboard Usages <dashboard-usage.html>`_ to see examples of dashboard usages.
-  - Visit `Dashboard Internal <dashboard-concepts.html>`_ to learn dashboard components and its architecture.
+  - Visit `Dashboard Internal <dashboard-concepts.html>`_ to learn dashboard components.

 .. toctree::
    :maxdepth: -1